FHIRType/workshop/README.md

 for now.

 Process (Windows/Unix):
-1. `$ python src/configMaker.py -endpoints Endpoints src/fhirtypepkg/config/local_endpoints.txt -database LocalDatabase src/fhirtypepkg/config/local_localdb.txt -logger Logging blank`
+1. `python src/configMaker.py -endpoints Endpoints src/fhirtypepkg/config/local_endpoints.txt -database LocalDatabase src/fhirtypepkg/config/local_localdb.txt -logger Logging blank`

 #### Setting up gcloud

 > This step is a prerequisite to SSH (virtual console) into the remote virtual machine

 Process (Windows):
-1. `$ scoop install gcloud`
+1. `scoop install gcloud`
-2. `$ gcloud init`
+2. `gcloud init`
 3. Enter `y` to authenticate your gmail account, MAKE SURE YOU USE THE ONE ATTACHED TO THE PROJECT
 4. Select the cloud project `fhirtype-osu-cs`
 5. Enter `y` to set a default region and zone
 6. Set a default region and zone to `us-central1-a`

 Process (OSX):
-1. `$ brew install --cask google-cloud-sdk`
+1. `brew install --cask google-cloud-sdk`
-2. `$ gcloud init`
+2. `gcloud init`
 3. Enter `y` to authenticate your gmail account, MAKE SURE YOU USE THE ONE ATTACHED TO THE PROJECT
 4. Select the cloud project `fhirtype-osu-cs`
 5. Enter `y` to set a default region and zone